clmarr/DiaSim/README.md

  ./derive.sh
 ```

+By default, without any further arguments, this will operate DiaCLEF, the French cascade used for Marr & Mortensen 2020 and 2023, upon the Latin to French lexicon FLLex, as it existed before 2024.
-Command line arguments can be included here; see the "Command line arguments" section below.
+This can be changed by using command line arguments; see the "Command line arguments" section below.

 ## Command line arguments

 You may include these command line arguments by adding them to your run command.
-If you run the script without any arguments, DiaSim will default to using FLLAPS for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `unnamed_run_<datetime>`.
+If you run the script without any arguments, DiaSim will default to using FLLex for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `unnamed_run_<datetime>`.

 Specifying a lexicon, cascade, and run name: